 The young people in the 14-19 department begin to take stock of all they have achieved throughout their school careers and start to look to the future in preparation for life beyond Victoria School.
 We continue to take a multidisciplinary approach working in partnership with school nurses, physiotherapy, speech and language therapy, our young people and their families.
 Therapies are an integral part of the 14-19 curriculum.
 During EHCP meetings the focus shifts towards considering and implementing transitions to future placements.

-The curriculum promotes independence and vocation for all though weekly enterprise activities where our young people are able to work with other students and staff not usually in their group.
-Lesson activities vary but can include Cafe preparation, Victoria Planters, The Gallery, #Victoria Writes, Natures Treasures, creating a healthy lifestyle book and design technology.
+The curriculum promotes independence and vocation for all through weekly enterprise activities where our young people are able to work with other students and staff not usually in their group.
 Our young people lead the lesson activities to create, package, market and sell products within school.
-We extend and generalise our young people's vocational/independence skills through our annual World of Work day and our summer Camping experience.
+We extend and generalise our young people's vocational/independence skills through our annual World of Work day and our summer Festival experience.

 The young people in the 14-19 department have a wide range of needs which we cater for through three distinct pathways.